Economy of Equatorial Guinea: Energy developments

-In late 1999 Triton Energy, a U.S. independent, discovered La Ceiba in block G in an entirely new area offshore the mainland of the country.
+In late 1999, Triton Energy, a U.S. independent, discovered La Ceiba in block G in an entirely new area offshore the mainland of the country.
 Triton expected a U.S.$200m development program to enable La Ceiba and associated fields to produce 100000 oilbbl/d by late 2001, despite disappointments and technical problems at the beginning of the year.

 With an upturn in oil prices, exploration intensified in 2000.
 In April 2000 U.S.-based Vanco Energy signed a production-sharing contract for the offshore block of Corisco Deep.
 In May 2000, Chevron was granted block L, offshore Río Muni, and a further three production-sharing contracts (for blocks J, I, and H) were signed with Atlas Petroleum, a Nigerian company.

-In early 2001 the government announced plans to establish a national oil company, to allow Equatorial Guinea to take a greater stake in the sector and to facilitate the more rapid transfer of skills.
+In early 2001, the government announced plans to establish a national oil company, to allow Equatorial Guinea to take a greater stake in the sector and to facilitate the more rapid transfer of skills.
 However, critics fear that such a company may become a vehicle for opaque accounting and inertia of the sort that has hindered development in neighbouring countries including Angola, Cameroon, and Nigeria.

-Since 2001 the government has created GEPetrol, a national oil company; and Sonagas, a national natural-gas company.
+Since 2001, the government has created GEPetrol, a national oil company; and Sonagas, a national natural-gas company.
 The company EG LNG has been created to construct and operate the Bioko Island LNG plant and terminal.
 The plant began to operate in May 2007 and a second plant is now under development.

-Equatorial Guinea became a member of OPEC in May 2017.
+Equatorial Guinea became a member of the OPEC cartel in May 2017.

-Data
+Macroeconomic statistics

+Main indicators

-The following table shows the main economic indicators in 1980–2017.
+The following table shows the main economic indicators in 1980–2026.
+Inflation below 5% is in green.